smbanasik/GarFishEngine/README.md

 # GarFish Engine

-git clone --recurse-submodules <garfish-url>
+`git clone --recurse-submodules <garfish-url>`
+`git submodule status` to see version dependencies

 ## Description

 This engine serves as a general purpose base for future projects, built from C++ and Vulkan.
-Work has been done to build a performant and less verbose API above
-Vulkan's current one.
-Groups of Vulkan's objects are composed together into logical abstractions with RAII resource management.

-**Note**: Before I make additional progress, I will be utilizing Doxygen to automate the process of documenting code, as well as adding graphs for a class hierarchy.
-Once this is finished, I intend on adjusting namespaces.

 ## Scope